 IT Help Desk

 Even IT companies have a help desk, and SharePoint has a solution for that, as well.
 Miscommunication can be a huge problem when handling tickets and open issues in a large IT support department.
+A recent study found that 46% of people surveyed feel that miscommunication is most likely to happen in electronic communication (email, text, phone, and instant messaging).
 Fortunately, SharePoint intranet has a built-in, out-of-the-box IT help desk that clearly displays open issues, iterations and updates, ownership tracking, and versioning, just like the documents and files in project sites and other areas of SharePoint intranet.
 What’s particularly helpful about an IT help desk with versioning is that you can go through and find common ticket types.
 If the same types of tickets are generally approached with the same set of steps, you can start to compile a self-help reference section for employees who are struggling with a common issue.
 Instead of bogging down the IT help desk, they can follow the steps and fix simple, common problems on their own.
 This frees up IT support to handle larger, more complex, and urgent tickets.

 Also included in SharePoint intranet is the ability to track sales and display pertinent information in a sleek format that’s easy to navigate.
 Members of your sales team can find important information quickly and easily.
 What’s more, sales team members can generate specific, customized reports and print them for their own records.
 This can help each individual sales representative obtain crucial data about their own performance and overall company performance, which can help them improve faster.
 You can easily integrate Excel worksheets from Microsoft365, merging them seamlessly into the Sales Tracking interface.
 The rough data within the Excel spreadsheets is translated into a beautiful, easy-to-navigate display with customizable views and analytics information that all sales representatives, managers, and employees can view and learn from.